alinix1/alinix1/README.md

 </h2>
 My name is Ali Nix.
 I'm a data analyst with a Master's in Biostatistics, focused on using data to drive insights in healthcare and environmental sectors.<br>
 I build end-to-end data solutions-from ETL pipelines and statistical analysis to interactive dashboards and data storytelling.<br>
-With a background spanning public health, data science, and full-stack web development, I bring a unique combination of domain expertise, technical versatility, and statistical rigor to every project.<br>
+With a background spanning public health, data science, and full-stack web development, I bring a unique combination of domain expertise, technical versatility, and analytical problem-solving to every project.<br>
 I'm passionate about leveraging data to address health equity and environmental justice.<br>
 <br>